toliaqat/xenon-wiki/authn-authz.md

 ### Users

 User identity is captured by email address.
-The identity does not need to maintained in DCP; an external identity provider can be used.
+The identity does not need to maintained in Xenon; an external identity provider can be used.
 However, the user must have at least a single document that represents it, so that it can be returned as part of a user group query.
 The kind of document does not matter, as long the backing document has an "email" field equal to the user's email address.

 For example, you can have users represented by their credentials alone (through the `AuthCredentialService`, which has an "email" field), by a special `LDAPUserService` which keeps in sync with an upstream LDAP service, or by something else.
 In the case an external identity provider is used, a document representing the user can be created on demand.